Efficient AllReduce with Stragglers: : A Straggler-Aware Algorithm

-Now, we have defined two equally sized, disjoint sets of ranks, $P_r\setminus\{r\}$ and $Q_r$.
-However, we cannot generate arbitrary matchings, even though $u$ and $v$ lack each other's active chunks, because this could violate the invariant later on.
-For example, rank $r{+}1$ should not receive a chunk that will \emph{remain active} in round $r{+}1$, as rank $r{+}1$ must pair with the straggler in round $r{+}1$ and thus cannot help double any active chunks.
-Specifically, rank $r{+}1$ can only receive a chunk $c_{j}, j \leq r{+}1{-}\log{n}$, rank $r+2$ can only receive $c_{j}, j \leq r{+}2{-}\log n$, \etc{} Because ranks within this $\log n$-sized \textbf{critical window} (\ie{} ranks to pair with the straggler in the next $\log n$ rounds) are more constrained, we match these ranks $j \in [r{+}1, r{+}\log(n)]$ first, by selecting any unmatched neighbor outside the critical window that has the oldest available active chunk.
-After finalizing these matchings, the remaining ranks can be matched arbitrarily since, by definition, every $u \in P_r$ and $v \in Q_r$ lack each other's active chunks.
+Now, we have two equal-sized, disjoint sets of ranks, $P_r\setminus\{r\}$ and $Q_r$.
+However, arbitrary matchings between the two sets risk violating the invariant \emph{in the future}.
+In particular, ranks in the next $\log n$ rounds (the \textbf{critical window}) cannot receive chunks that would remain active when they must pair with the straggler (Fig.~\ref{fig:matching}).
+For example, rank $r{+}1$ may only receive $c_j$ with $j \le r{+}1{-}\log n$.
+To enforce this, we first match ranks $j \in [r{+}1, r{+}\log{n}]$ in the critical window with partners outside this window that have the oldest available active chunk.
+After finalizing these matchings, the remaining ranks can be paired arbitrarily since every $u \in P_r$ and $v \in Q_r$ lack each other's active chunks.

 After $n{-}1$ rounds, every chunk has been fully reduced, and the straggler has fully reduced its buffer.
 To fully propagate remaining chunks quickly, the straggler can be paired with arbitrary ranks, but always sends the final chunk.
 (This enables the straggler to be added to $Q_r$ so that $|P_{r}|=|Q_{r}|=\tfrac{n}{2}$.)